Brian Myers Cooper

 I am extraordinarily proud to have been a FWOC candidate this year.
 We were committed to presenting relentlessly positive, substantive, issue-based messaging, both collectively and individually.
 We consistently received feedback thanking us for so clearly and positively articulating our shared values, goals, and ideas.

-The seven FWOC councilors elected last year have worked tirelessly to advance those initiatives, and I am hopeful that I and my fellow FWOC2018 candidates will be joining them in that work on Council.
+The seven FWOC councilors elected last year have worked tirelessly to advance those initiatives, and I am proud that twelve fellow FWOC2018 candidates will be joining them in that work on Council.
 Optimism, hopefulness, and collaboration have proved powerfully resonant themes over the past weeks, and I am excited for the policies that will emerge from such a positive approach in Council.

 Thank you for spending the time to get to know the 97 brave individuals who offered their service to you.